timothy-barry/GENETHOFF/README.md

 Off-targets sites can be annotated with an oncogene list if provided in the configuration file, otherwise, `NA` will be added.

 We provide an example in the `02-ressources/` folder.
 This file is derived from the [oncoKB cancer gene list](https://www.oncokb.org/cancer-genes).
+A script is also available in `03-misc` to convert file downloaded from oncoKB website to compatible file format.

 User can provide its own annotation file but it must contain the following columns separated by tabs:

 -   Ensembl **transcript** ID (ie ENST00000318560, without version)

--   Is.Oncogene (Yes/No)

--   Is.Tumor.Suppressor.Gene (Yes/No)
+-   Onco_annotation (collapsed strings, ex : "oncogene \| TSG")

 ## Prediction tool